 Download a printable copy of the Harrisonburg Voter Guide, produced by the James Madison Center for Civic Engagement and the students in JMU Professor Andreas Broscheid’s honors political science class, who developed the questions for the candidates and compiled all the answers.
 The guide includes all the candidates’ answers to questions about their qualifications, priorities and key issues, such as health care, immigration, guns, student debt and local taxes and budgeting.

-Harrisonburg voters will be selected candidates on Nov.
+Harrisonburg voters will select candidates on Nov.
 6 for four offices: a U.S. Senate seat, the 6th Congressional District seat, two city council positions and three school board members.

 For even more about the candidates’ backgrounds and positions on key issues, check out The Citizen’s coverage of those contests: